-Opportunities for delight included simplified search, easy-to-use mapping, a wizard for identifying problems, mapping vehicle features to specific solutions to simplify call flows.
+Opportunities for delight included simplified search, easy-to-use mapping, a wizard for identifying problems, and simplifying access to a vehicle features database.

 The call center is live and being actively used for roadside problems.
 The client passed on feedback from a training session with new workers...